ykm7/mini-farm-tracker/README.md

 Hosted on: <b>DigitalOcean</b>

-Domain established within DigitalOcean directing to droplet:
+Domain established within DigitalOcean, directing to droplet:
 `mini-farm-tracker.io`

 DNS Records are configured within DigitalOcean to allow for vercel website to be sued.